The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Appendix

 where

-with $\lambda={\sigma^{\prime}}^2\beta$.
-In this equation all terms independent of $a$ and $g$ (the distribution normalizations do not depend on $a$ or $g$) have been neglected, and $E$ has been re-scaled by ${\sigma^{\prime}}^2$.
+with $\nu={\sigma^{\prime}}^2\beta$.
+In this equation all terms independent of $a$ and $g$ (the density normalizations do not depend on $a$ or $g$) have been neglected, and $E$ has been re-scaled by ${\sigma^{\prime}}^2$.
 Finding the MAP value for $a$ therefore reduces to simultaneously minimizing the least-squares error and sparseness terms in Eq.~(\ref{objective}).
-For the Cauchy distribution, this can be done efficiently using conjugate gradient descent \citep{olshausen97}.
+In general this is a non-convex optimization, since the second derivative of $\log{(1+a^2)}$ with respect to $a$ becomes negative outside $a\in(-1,1)$.
+Therefore, any minimum of $E$ is not guaranteed to be a global minimum \citep{boyd}.
+This can result in multi-modal posterior distributions, as shown pictorially in \cite{seeger}.
+However, in practice it seems the correct minimum is found efficiently using conjugate gradient descent, and experiments using convex forms for $S(a)$ show results that are qualitatively similar to those for $S(a)=\log{(1+a^2)}$ \citep{olshausen96}.

-The M-step involves maximizing $\langle\log{P(I|{\boldsymbol{\theta}})}\rangle$ with respect to the Gabor parameters ${\boldsymbol{\theta}}$.
-This average log-likelihood is given by the likelihood function in Eq.~(\ref{imagemod}), averaged over a batch of images.
-Maximizing this quantity is equivalent to minimizing the Kullback-Leibler divergence between the distribution of images in nature, and the distribution of images generated from the image model \citep{olshausen97}.
-Maximizing the average log-likelihood is implemented using gradient ascent.
-This can be written as
+The M step involves maximizing $\langle\log{P(I|{\boldsymbol{\theta}})}\rangle$ with respect to the Gabor parameters ${\boldsymbol{\theta}}$.
+This average log-likelihood is given by the log of the likelihood function in Eq.~(\ref{imagemod}), averaged over a batch of images.
+Maximizing the average log-likelihood is equivalent to minimizing the Kullback-Leibler divergence between the distribution of images in nature, and the distribution of images generated from the image model \citep{olshausen97}.
+This can be implemented using gradient ascent:

 where $\eta_{i}$ are the Gabor parameter learning rates, and Eq.~(\ref{imagemod}) has been used for $P(I|{\boldsymbol{\theta}})$.
 It is now convenient to use $P(I|{\boldsymbol{\theta}},a)P(a)=\exp{(-E)}$ from the definition of $E$, allowing Eq.~(\ref{parteqn}) to be written as